Berengar of Tours

 - What exactly did Berengar of Tours teach?

-- Berengar of Tours taught that the bread and wine in the Eucharist did not physically transform into the body and blood of Christ.
-Instead, he argued that Christ's presence in the Eucharist was spiritual and symbolic.
-This view directly contradicted the Church's teaching of transubstantiation, which held that the elements were transformed in substance.
+- Berengar of Tours taught that the bread and wine in the Eucharist do not transform into the actual body and blood of Christ.
+Instead, he argued that Christ's presence in the Eucharist is spiritual and symbolic.
+This view opposed the doctrine of transubstantiation, which held that the elements become the literal body and blood of Christ.

 - Why did Berengarianism spread so widely?

-- Berengarianism spread widely due to Berengar's reputation as a respected teacher and theologian, which gave his ideas credibility.
-Additionally, the intellectual climate of the 11th century, with its growing emphasis on reason and debate, provided fertile ground for questioning established doctrines.
-His teachings resonated with those who were uncomfortable with the literal interpretation of transubstantiation.
+- Berengarianism spread widely due to Berengar's influence as a respected teacher and theologian at Tours.
+His ideas resonated with those who questioned the literal interpretation of the Eucharist.
+Additionally, the intellectual climate of the 11th century, with its emphasis on reason and debate, provided fertile ground for such theological discussions.

 - Who opposed Berengar of Tours, and what was their argument?